JakeMoralez/FlectoneWeb/pulse/en/docs/message/chat/index.md

 The prefix that a message must start with to be sent to a specific chat

-::: tip `trigger` VALUE CAN BE ANYTHING:
+::: info `trigger` VALUE CAN BE ANYTHING:
 - `!`, `admin`, `.f`, etc.
 - Empty, i.e., `trigger: ""`, meaning any message fits this chat
   :::